TIBHannover/c3voc_avp_import/README.md

     wget https://fahrplan.events.ccc.de/congress/2018/Fahrplan/schedule.xml
     ./download.sh -f schedule.xml

-All of the videos, metadata, and supplements will be saved into the `videos` directory, which will be created if it doesn't exist yet.
+All of the videos, metadata, and supplements will be saved into the `videos_c3voc` directory, which will be created if it doesn't exist yet.